Dorcastunmise/qrcode-generator/READme.md

 Make sure you have Node.js and npm installed.

-  1. Project should be titled qrcode.
+  1. Project should be titled QRCODE.

   2. Run:
   <pre> cd qrcode </pre>